-In Maryland there are a number of quality indicators that child care programs can obtain such as state or national accreditation or a higher check level in Maryland EXCELS, the state's Quality Rating Improvement System.
-Typically programs that have these quality indicators tend to have a higher cost than programs that do not participate.
+In Maryland there are several quality indicators that child care programs can obtain such as state or national accreditation or a higher check level in Maryland EXCELS, the state's Quality Rating Improvement System.
+Typically, programs that have these quality indicators tend to have a higher cost than programs that do not participate.
 Even without the restriction of cost, access to a regulated child care program that has been accredited or deemed high-quality is challenging.
-Currently in EHS Discovery Station service area, there are 30 Family Child Care Programs (FCCP) that have attained national accreditation through the National Association for Family Child Care out of 544 licensed programs in the service area.
-That means only 5.5% of FCCP are accredited and currently only one program is in the same zip code as EHS Discovery Station.
-Of the 141 Center Programs in the EHS Discovery Station service area, 45 are accredited through the Maryland State Department of Education or the National Association for the Education of Young Children.
-This is 31.9% of the centers in the service area.
-Although that is higher than the percentage of FCCP, it is important to note that not all of the 45 accredited programs are full-day or full-year and some are targeted or business-sponsored programs and are not open to the public.
+In general, the number of regulated child care programs has decreased, particularly Family Child Care Programs (FCCP).
+Last year there were 544 regulated FCCP in the Discovery Station EHS service area and this year the number has reduced to 506 FCCP according to the Child Care Demographics 2018: Montgomery County Report.
+Currently in EHS Discovery Station service area, there are 34 Family Child Care Programs (FCCP) that have attained national accreditation through the National Association for Family Child Care out of 506 licensed programs in the service area.
+That means only 6.7% of FCCP are accredited and currently only three programs are accredited out of 33 FCCP in the same zip code as Discovery Station EHS CDC.
+Of the 145 Center Programs in the EHS Discovery Station service area, 21 are accredited through the Maryland State Department of Education or the National Association for the Education of Young Children.
+This is 14.5% of the centers in the service area.
+Although that is higher than the percentage of FCCP, it is important to note that not all the 21 accredited programs are full-day or full-year or serve infants, and some are targeted or business-sponsored programs and are not open to the public.
+Only 6 of the accredited programs provide full-day, full-year care for children infants and up.
 There is only one program in the same zip code as the EHS Discovery Station Center.
-This program is a nursery school program and only offers part-day, part-week, and part-year options for families.
+This program is a nursery school program and only offers part-day, part-week, and partyear options for families.